HL7/davinci-dtr/src/pagecontent/use_case.md

 The goal of this use case is to reduce user or provider burden and simplify processes by establishing electronic versions of administrative and clinical requirements that can become part of the providers daily workflow.

 ### Relation to CRD
-[CRD](http://build.fhir.org/ig/HL7/davinci-crd/) addresses the bulleted items below with some DTR overlap:
+[Coverage Requirements Discovery (CRD)](http://build.fhir.org/ig/HL7/davinci-crd/) addresses the bulleted items below with some DTR overlap:

 * updated coverage information
 * alternative preferred/first-line/lower-cost services/products